 University, High Wycombe.

-The studying of furniture history, design and construction, ethical
+Studies included furniture history, design and construction, ethical

 aspects, material science and timber technology/identification along with